dagraham/etm-dgraham/README.md

     x: expansion key: string,
     z: timezone: string,

+> With an email alert, the item summary is used as the subject and the description as the body of the email.
+Memo is not included.

 ## [`&`keys](#toc)

 These keys are only used with `@j` (job) and `@r` (repetition) entries.